salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

 # <a id="top">Setting up your environment</a>

-  Before you get started developing the application you will deploy on Heroku, you need to have an Heroku account, have install the Heroku toolbelt and a working Internet connection to Heroku.
+  Before you get started with this workshop you will need to have:

+  * An Internet connection
+  * An Heroku account
+  * The Heroku toolbelt (`heroku`)
+  * A public key added to heroku (`heroku keys`)
+  * Java development environment - JDK (`javac`)
+  * Play framework (`play`)

+  This section will help you set up any missing requirements for this workshop.

+  *Note: these requiremenst are specific to this workshop.
+To use Heroku outside of this workshop, the minimum you need is an Heroku account and a Git client.*

 ## Create an Heroku Account (if you dont already have one)